 Clogged furnace filter – when the filters have a lot of dust, lint and other debris, it becomes clogged making it ineffective.
 The filter makes the blower motor to strain thus overloading the circuit.
 You can prevent this from happening by cleaning and replacing clogged filters regularly.

-Leaking air ducts – when your furnace has leaking air ducts, the air pressure lowers in the ductwork making the blower fan to work harder to counteract air pressure deficiency.
+Leaking or dirty air ducts – when your furnace has leaking air ducts, the air pressure lowers in the ductwork making the blower fan to work harder to counteract air pressure deficiency.
 As a result, the blower fan uses a lot of energy (electricity) thus causing the circuit breaker to trip.
-You can hire a professional to seal your ducts.
+You can hire a professional to clean and seal your ducts.